Fast radio burst: Detection

 The first fast radio burst to be described, the Lorimer Burst FRB 010724, was found in 2007 in archived data recorded by the Parkes Observatory on 24 July 2001.
 Since then, many FRBs have been found in previously recorded data.
 On 19 January 2015, astronomers at Australia's national science agency (CSIRO) reported that a fast radio burst had been observed for the first time live, by the Parkes Observatory.
 Many FRBs have been detected in real time by the CHIME radio telescope since it became operational in 2018, including the first FRB detected from within the Milky Way in April 2020.

+In January 2025, astronomers discovered radio waves from a galaxy that is roughly 2-billion light years away from Earth and is believed to be more than 11 billion years old.
+These FRBs are associated with a galaxy that was believed to be dead.

 Features

 Fast radio bursts are bright, unresolved (pointsource-like), broadband (spanning a large range of radio frequencies), millisecond flashes found in parts of the sky.
 Unlike many radio sources, the signal from a burst is detected in a short period of time with enough strength to stand out from the noise floor.
 The burst usually appears as a single spike of energy without any change in its strength over time.
 The bursts last for several milliseconds (thousandths of a second).
 The bursts come from all over the sky, and are not concentrated on the plane of the Milky Way.
 Known FRB locations are biased by the parts of the sky that the observatories can image.

 Many have radio frequencies detected around 1400 MHz; a few have been detected at lower frequencies in the range of 400–800 MHz.
 The component frequencies of each burst are delayed by different amounts of time depending on the wavelength.
 This delay is described by a value referred to as a dispersion measure (DM).
 This results in a received signal that sweeps rapidly down in frequency, as longer wavelengths are delayed more.